-EE 3.2 - Building Envelope Commissioning Credit 1 point Applicability Verification All projects.
-Design Review Construction Review Performance Review
+EE 3.2 - Building Envelope Commissioning Credit

+Applicability 1 point Verification int

+All projects.
+5 Performance Review

 This full scope of commissioning applies to a new school.
 For major renovations and a new building on an existing campus this commissioning scope is required based on the scope of the project.
 The scope of commissioning services for major renovations will depend on the whether the building envelope is being upgraded.